EMF 150 Alpha changes command aboard MCB Camp Pendleton

+“Today, as an operational unit functioning out of one of our most important Military Treatment Facilities in the United States Navy, the officers and Sailors of EMF Alpha stand as guardians of a long-standing tradition built on compassion and uncompromising excellence in care,” he added.
+“You are not only caring for our warfighters and their families with the utmost dedication, but you are also working closely with other military units training and exercising in order to maintain operational proficiency and ensure seamless integration with them.

+As Basford provided his last comments as EMF 150 Alpha commanding officer, he mentioned a few of the EMF 150 Alpha accomplishments during his time in command and addressed his thoughts on his successor.

-Navy Capt.
-Kenneth Basford, outgoing commanding officer of Expeditionary Medical Facility 150 Alpha, provides comments during the EMF 150 Alpha change of command ceremony aboard Naval Hospital Camp Pendleton on Feb.
-20, 2026.
-Basford relinquished command to Capt Cheri Smiley, his executive officer, during the time-honored ceremony.
-“Over the last two years, EMF Alpha has accomplished many things, to include working with Joint Task Force Bravo, civilian healthcare professionals for joint enroute care, special boat teams, U.S. Army, U.S. Air Force, (helicopter) squadrons on North Island, and two missions to Honduras,” Basford said during his remarks.
+“Over the last two years, EMF Alpha has accomplished many things, to include working with Joint Task Force Bravo, civilian healthcare professionals for joint enroute care, special boat teams, U.S. Army, U.S. Air Force, (helicopter) squadrons on North Island, and two missions to Honduras,” said Basford.
+“I am very humbled to have served as your commanding officer, and I know Captain Smiley will take the command to even greater accomplishments.”

+Following the change of command, Basford will retire from the Navy after completing 30 years of active service.

+Smiley is stepping into the commanding officer role from her position as the executive officer.

 |Date Taken: